opentensor/developer-docs/docs/miners/index.md

 ## Miner deregistration

-A subnet miner can be deregistered if its performance is poor.
-Mining is competitive—and the UID slots are limited.
-Aside from Subnet 1, all subnets have 256 UID slots per subnet.
-Of these 256 UID slots, a subnet can have a maximum of 64 subnet validator UIDs and 192 subnet miner UIDs.
-Each tempo, the lowest ranked miners risk being replaced by a newly registered miner, who takes over that UID.
+A miner can be deregistered if it earns low emissions due to receiving low weights (ratings) from validators.
+Typical subnets have 256 UID slots per subnet, of which a maximum of 64 subnet can be occupied by validators.
+Each tempo, the lowest ranked slot is deregistered from the hotkey that holds it and assigned to a new registrant.

 - Every subnet has an `immunity_period` hyperparameter expressed in a number of blocks.
   :::tip See